martin-ueding/geo-activity-playground/docs/getting-started/advanced-metadata-extraction.md

 The program uses regular expressions to search for patterns in the relative path (in Activities) and extracts the relevant parts with named capture groups `(?P<kind>)`, `(?P<equipment>)`, `(?P<name>)`.

 You can use python to test your regular expressions.
-Read the [python re documentation](https://docs.python.org/3/library/re.html) for some help.
+Read the [python re documentation](https://docs.python.org/3/library/re.html) for help.

 ```python
 import re